What To Expect

 Orthodontic visits are an important part of orthodontic treatment.
 Generally, we will want to see you every 4 to 8 weeks to check your progress and make adjustments to your braces.
 During this time, you will need to keep appointments, follow instructions, eat nutritiously and practice good oral hygiene.
 Also continue to visit your dentist regularly.

 Once your braces are removed, retainers are utilized to hold your teeth in their new positions until your bone, gums and muscles adapt to the new teeth positions.
 The retention period is an important part of your overall treatment and should not be neglected!

 Braces may be on between 6 months to 30 months or longer depending on the age of the patient, the severity of the problem, the patient’s cooperation and the degree of movement possible.

 Before any orthodontic treatment, your family dentist should make certain that all cavities have been treated and the health of your gums and underlying bone are free of periodontal disease.

 In addition, your dentist or an oral surgeon will remove any teeth that Dr. Nentwich prescribed to correct your bite.
 Your family dentist should also schedule cleaning and cavity check-up visits during your orthodontic care.
 We would like to reinforce the need to keep your regular visits with your family dentist because we are only an aid to your family dentist and not a replacement.

-Please contact our office at 508-845-6712 or 508-845-6712 if you have any questions.
+Please contact our Shrewsbury office at 508-845-6711 or our Holden office at 508-829-4309 if you have any questions.
 The timing of your treatment is very important.
 You or your child may or may not be ready for treatment.
-Therefore, a consultation will allow us to better understand your needs.
+Therefore, a virtual consultation will allow us to better understand your needs.